-For many patients, 1 of the most exciting parts of a breast augmentation is doing research about the procedure and imagining possible outcomes.
+Yes—too much breast augmentation research can become counterproductive when it leads patients to focus on decisions that can only be made during an in-person consultation.
+That said, for many patients, one of the most exciting parts of planning a breast augmentation is doing research about the procedure and imagining possible outcomes.
 It’s like the anticipation you feel when planning a trip.
 Many of my breast augmentation patients in Toronto spend hours online, asking questions and learning all they can about breast implants and the procedure itself.
 But like most journeys, some of the best parts are unexpected.

+Research is helpful for understanding breast augmentation, but it can’t replace individualized planning based on your anatomy and goals.
 I encourage patients to have an open mind when they come in for a consultation to discuss breast augmentation, especially when we talk about breast implants.
-That’s because we need to consider a number of factors when choosing implants to produce results that match the patient’s aesthetic goals.
+That’s because several important factors need to be considered to produce results that truly suit you.

 It’s certainly worthwhile to research the procedure and get a level of comfort and confidence going into your consultation.
 Reading about breast augmentation often spurs questions that you may not have otherwise thought about.
 Some of the things you can do to prepare for a consultation include: